Pre-Law Resource Center

 4. Course selection (including the proposed minor)

 What is not traditional about this program and the pre-law minor is the availability of resources in pre-law that do not focus exclusively on law-related courses.
-In terms of course selection, we recommend that students to take courses that focus upon, and strengthen, their writing and critical thinking skills.
+Regarding course selection, we recommend that students take courses that focus on and strengthen their writing and critical thinking skills.
 These are available in the minor in pre-law.

-PLRC services and advising are open to all students.
-Please review the FAQ, and then contact Dr. Blake Wilson (Criminal Justice) or Dr. Stephen Routh (Political Science) for more information.
+2. Then contact Dr. Blake Wilson (Criminal Justice) or Dr. Stephen Routh (Political Science) for more information

 FAQs